Translation:If you do not have it, then where is the bag?

 You are right that the first element in the entire DL sentence here is a subclause.
 But looking just at the main clause, the first element is a question word (waar) and the second element is the verb "is".
 In my reply to Doug, I was counting from the beginning of the main clause.

-And of course the V2 rule does not apply even to all "main clauses" It is a rule of thumb that applies to ordinary declarative clauses, not necessarily to questions or exclamations.
+And of course the V2 rule does not apply even to all "main clauses" It is a rule of thumb that applies to ordinary declarative clauses, not necessarily to questions or commands or exclamations.

 So we learned that if the "subordinating conj" comes in the beginning of the sentence, the second sentence changes so that subject and verb switch places. but what will happen to the second sentence if it's a question? like this example. can someone pls write me the word order? dank je